Order of Visit: High Point #41

 With my hunger sated, I was final ready to cross the wide Mississippi River and head east into Illinois where Charles Mound awaited.

 The final 30 miles of the drive from Dubuque to Charles Mound took me through rolling hills and farms before depositing me in the tiny town of Scales Mound.
-Luckily, I’d had the forethought to write the driving directions down back at the brewery because I lost cell reception shortly after leaving Dubuque.
+Luckily, I’d had the foresight to jot down the driving directions back at the brewery because I lost cell reception shortly after leaving Dubuque.

-The Wuebbel’s family asks that all visitors park down on the paved road and walk the final 1.25 miles up their dirt drive to the high point.
+The Wuebbel family (who owns the high point) asks that all visitors park down on the paved road and walk the final 1.25 miles up their dirt drive to the high point.
 It’s a nice little trek that takes you around the perimeter of one of their neighbor’s fields.

 The road gradually climbs and meanders through the property, and I noticed a handful of small orange signs directing visitors where to go as the road forked or turned along the way.